adammertel/gods-on-the-barge/README.md

 # GODS ON THE BARGE game

 ### CURRENT VERSION
-Version 0.1
+## Version 0.1
-We are working on our bugs and lot of ideas are still waiting for implementation.
+We are working on bugs and lot of ideas are still waiting for implementation.
 Uploaded 0.1 version could be found on http://coffeegnome.net/godsonthebarge/.

 ### INFO